mjhong0708/amp/docs/useamp.rst

 ----------------------------------

 To use Amp, you need to specify a `descriptor` and a `model`.
-The below shows a basic example of training Amp with Gaussian descriptors and a neural network model---the Behler-Parinello scheme.
+The below shows a basic example of training :class:`~amp.Amp` with :class:`~amp.descriptor.gaussian.Gaussian` descriptors and a :class:`~amp.model.neuralnetwork.NeuralNetwork` model---the Behler-Parinello scheme.

 .. code-block:: python